 Experienced Representation For California Elevator Fall Victims

-At Butler Viadro, LLP, in Oakland, we represent people who were injured in elevator accidents.
+At Viadro Law, LLP, in Oakland, we represent people who were injured in elevator accidents.
 Our clients were building visitors or building workers who were injured while riding in or repairing elevators, and we use years of experience to help them achieve the best possible results.

 There are many ways that elevator accidents occur: